ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+Expected value: Mathematical mean, supposing all the values spread to a single number, that would be the mean, and with an infinite number of experiments the value will be always be the expected value.

+Mean: It can be the expected value (if we are talking aabout the mean of a random variable) or not (if we are talking about a sample mean as it is never reaching that value in reality, as we can not even be close to the infinite)

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!